-problem in which you may repeat, draw out, not complete, or skip words or sounds without meaning to.
+Stuttering is a speech problem in which a person may repeat, draw out, not complete, or skip words or sounds without meaning to.
 The problem can range from mild to severe.

 Stuttering that starts during a child's early language-learning years (ages 2 through 7 years) and goes away on its own before puberty is called normal disfluency.
 It's a normal part of language development.
 Most children aren't bothered by it and may not even notice that they're doing it.
 This type of stuttering may come and go for a while.
 Then it may slowly decrease until it doesn't happen anymore.

 Stuttering that lasts or gets worse over time is called developmental stuttering.
 This type of stuttering can be embarrassing and hard to deal with.
 It probably won't get better without treatment.

 Stuttering happens when the brain isn't able to send and receive messages in the normal way.
 Doctors don't know why this happens.

 Stuttering may run in the family.
 It may be triggered by things like stress or a developmental delay.

 In rare cases, stuttering may be caused by brain damage, such as after a head injury or a stroke.

-People who stutter
+People who stutter may:

 You may notice that your child stutters more when he or she is excited, anxious, stressed, or tired.
 Having to ask or answer questions or explain something complex may trigger or increase stuttering.

 The same is true for teens and adults who stutter.
 It tends to get worse at stressful times, such as during public speaking.
 It often doesn't occur during activities like singing, whispering, talking while alone or to pets, or reading aloud.